Harry D'Amour: Prose continuity

-"The Last Illusion"
+The Last Illusion

-In the short story "The Last Illusion" in Books of Blood Volume 6, Harry D'Amour is introduced as a man in his thirties, a divorced private investigator living in New York City.
+In the short story The Last Illusion in Books of Blood Volume 6, Harry D'Amour is introduced as a man in his thirties, a divorced private investigator living in New York City.
 His recent case at the Lomax house on Wyckoff Street in Brooklyn has shaken his views of the world and himself, as he now knows for certain that magic and demonic forces are real.
 The case also leaves Harry with a fear of stairs for some time.

 A famous illusionist named Swann is killed.
 His wife Dorothea Swann learns of Harry D'Amour from news coverage of the Lomax case in Brooklyn.
 She hires D'Amour to protect Swann's body while she makes arrangements for cremation, believing her husband's enemies might interfere.
 D'Amour learns demons want to claim Swann's soul because years ago he made a deal with them, gaining real magic that he then used to become famous while pretending to only be a stage illusionist.
 Swann's attorney Butterfield convinces Dorothea to release D'Amour from employment.
 After speaking with Swann's aid Valentin, Harry decides to continue protecting Swann's body regardless of Dorothea's decision.
 After avoiding and then battling demons, D'Amour succeeds in cremating the magician's body before the demons can take the man's soul.
-Butterfield, revealed to be a demon, says Hell won't forget or forgive Harry's actions, declares they are enemies from now on.
+Butterfield, revealed to be a demon, declares Hell won't forget or forgive Harry's actions and that they are enemies from now on.
 D'Amour answers, "I hope so".
 Following this, D'Amour regains confidence and decides to prepare for future encounters with the supernatural.

-"Lost Souls"
+Lost Souls

-Harry D'Amour next appears in the short story "Lost Souls", first printed in a 1985 issue of Time Out Magazine.
+Harry D'Amour next appears in the short story Lost Souls, first printed in a 1985 issue of Time Out Magazine.
 Set near Christmas time, this story depicts the start of his relationship with Norma Paine, a blind old woman with an inner eye granting her the ability to see beings of the spirit world across great distances.
 It is also established that D'Amour has now faced the demons of the Gulf frequently.
 With her sight, Paine assists D'Amour in his hunt for the elusive demon Cha'Chat.
 Upon cornering the demon, it redirects him to "something wilder", another demon about to be born, before using the distraction to escape.
 D'Amour also meets Darrieux Marchetti, also known as the Cankerist, a theological assassin who seems to have a vague history with the detective.
 Marchetti banishes the demon before it can be born and D'Amour returns to Paine's apartment, awaiting his next encounter with Hell.